daily word - trust

 Add new comment

-daily word - pay it forward
+daily word - default

 Dale Cresap's picture